 How to Observe Rosh Hashanah

-Because of its religious significance, Rosh Hashanah can be celebrated by attending synagogue, participating in prayers, and performing the Tashlikh — a ceremony in which bread is tossed into a body of water to symbolize the casting of sins into the water.
+Because of its religious significance, Rosh Hashanah can be celebrated by attending synagogue, participating in prayers, and performing the Tashlikh — a ceremony in which bread is tossed into a body of water to symbolize the casting away of sins.

-As with most religious celebrations, there are specific foods that are cooked to enjoyed.
-For Rosh Hashanah, challah bread is eaten because it represents the continuity of life, apples are dipped into honey to embody the hope for good health and sweetness throughout the New Year, and fish heads are eaten to symbolizes a person's desire to be on top throughout the New Year.
+Jews eat challah bread because it represents the continuity of life.
+They dip apples into honey to embody the hope for good health and sweetness throughout the New Year.

 Just as you wish a person a "Happy Birthday," or offer the sentiment of a "Happy Holidays," you can pay respect to those celebrating Rosh Hashanah by wishing them the following: “May you be inscribed and sealed for a good year" in Hebrew.
 Specifically, to a man you would say: “Leshanah tovah tikatev vetichatem;" and to a woman, you would say: “Leshanah tovah tikatevee vetichatemee."

 Enjoying exotic fruits